Digital Mission Engineering (DME): Comm Analysis and Antenna Patterns (Part 3 of 4)

 5. Bring the 3D Graphics window to the front.

-6. Use you mouse to view the constellation of satellites.
+6. Move around in the 3D Graphics window to the constellation of satellites.

 satellite collection object constellation